zgreenhalge/koffing-bot/README.md

 Responds to the following commands:

-!koffing
+- !koffing
-  -duh
+  - Duh

- !test
+- !test
-  -some built in snark
+  - Tags the user who messages this command, with some extra snark

- !kill
+- !kill
-  -kills the client remotely
+  - Kills the client remotely after sending a nice shutdown message